 If we decide to drill a certain location, there is a risk that no commercially productive oil or natural gas reservoirs will be found or produced.
 We may drill or participate in new wells that are not productive.
 We may drill or participate in wells that are productive, but that do not produce sufficient net revenues to return a profit after drilling, operating and other costs.
-There is no way to affirmatively determine in advance of drilling and testing whether any particular location will yield oil or natural gas in sufficient quantities to recover exploration, drilling and completion costs or to be economically viable.
-Even if sufficient amounts of oil or natural gas exist, we may damage the potentially productive hydrocarbon-bearing formation or experience mechanical difficulties while drilling or completing the well, resulting in a reduction in production and reserves from, or abandonment of, the well.
+There is no way to affirmatively determine in advance of drilling and testing whether any particular location will yield oil or natural gas exist, we may damage the potentially productive hydrocarbon-bearing formation or experience mechanical difficulties while drilling or completing the well, resulting in a reduction in production and reserves from, or abandonment of, the well.
 The productivity and profitability of a well may be negatively affected by a number of additional factors, including the following:

-- general economic and industry conditions, including the prices received for oil and natural gas; - shortages of, or delays in, obtaining equipment, including hydraulic fracturing equipment, and qualified personnel; - potential drainage of oil and natural gas from our properties by adjacent operators; - the existence or magnitude of faults or unanticipated geological features; - · loss of or damage to oilfield development and service tools; - · accidents, equipment failures or mechanical problems; - · title defects of the underlying properties; - increases in severance taxes; - adverse weather conditions that delay drilling activities or cause producing wells to be shut in; - · domestic and foreign governmental regulations; and - proximity to and capacity of gathering, processing and transportation facilities.
+- general economic and industry conditions, including the prices received for oil and natural gas; - shortages of, or delays in, obtaining equipment, including hydraulic fracturing equipment, and qualified personnel; - potential drainage of oil and natural gas from our properties by adjacent operators; - the existence or magnitude of faults or unanticipated geological features; - loss of or damage to oilfield development and service tools; - accidents, equipment failures or mechanical problems; - title defects of the underlying properties; - increases in severance taxes; - adverse weather conditions that delay drilling activities or cause producing wells to be shut in; - domestic and foreign governmental regulations; and - proximity to and capacity of gathering, processing and transportation facilities.